 Applicants need at least a 3.0 GPA.
 The university does not require GRE or GMAT scores.
 All online students pay one affordable tuition rate.
 Most candidates earn their master’s in two years.

-Gonzaga is regionally accredited by the Northwest Commission on Colleges and Schools (NWCCS).
+Gonzaga University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 18. Charter Oak State College